Apply now via our internship application form

-NIJC has garnered a national reputation for providing quality legal services and advocacy for low-income immigrants, refugees, and asylum-seekers.
-NIJC’s trainings, publications, and technical assistance reach a diverse constituency of pro bono lawyers, non-profit community groups, policymakers, and government officials.
-NIJC’s office is located in downtown Chicago.
+NIJC has garnered a national reputation for providing quality free and low-cost legal services and advocacy for immigrants, refugees, and asylum seekers.
+NIJC’s trainings, publications, and technical assistance reach a diverse constituency of pro bono lawyers, non-profit organizations, policymakers, and government officials.
+NIJC’s office is located in downtown Chicago and many of the internships may be done remotely (please see the specific position descriptions for more details).
+NIJC will support individuals in obtaining outside compensation.

 In general, an internship may include the following activities:

-- Interview immigration clients telephonically and in-person to collect factual information related to their cases;
+- Interview clients telephonically and in-person to collect factual information related to their cases;

 - Input case-related information into client database and prepare case summaries and legal immigration documents and materials;